Skip to content

 Pray with Us

-Students, families, alumni, faculty and staff are all welcome to join these weekly Lancer prayer experiences.
+Students, families, alumni, faculty and staff are all welcome to join us in daily morning prayer in Salpointe’s Our Lady of Mt.
+Carmel Chapel.
 Campus guests must first check in at the Glenn Street gate and the front office before coming to the chapel.

 Sacraments, Intentions and Vocations